bhumikaavadutha/todaystask/README.md

  # Histogram

-  it gives the graphical representation for RGB image
+  it gives the graphical representation for RGB image using argument parser

  ## Installation

-    install numpy, opencv, matplotlib
+    install numpy, opencv, matplotlib, argparse

       using pip install